secondRZ/swe-interview/topics/algorithms.md

   * The algorithm divides the array to groups of size 5 \(the last group can be of any size &lt;= 5\) and then calculates the median of each group by sorting and selecting the middle element.
   * It then finds the median of these medians by recursively calling itself, and selects the median of medians as the pivot for partition.

+## Dynamic Programming

+* Dynamic programming is remembering information about past iterations for quicker processing.
+"Remember your past".
+Typically accomplished by saving a variable of past results.

+## Greedy Algo

+* A greedy algorithm is taking the best guess given the information you have at the time.

 ## Graphs

 ##### Utility Function